 Q: What happens to all the clothes left over at the end?

 A: We keep back a small selection of clothing as stock for the next event.
 Everything else gets sorted and donated to our partners Refugee Aid Chorlton.
 Anything unsuitable for them goes to our local charity shops.
 Some items that are past wearing get upcycled in our workshops.

-Q: Do you have details of what’s considered Good and Great.
+Q: Do you have details of what’s considered Good and Great?

 A: Our Great category is for designer, vintage and high-end high street brands.
 Good is for your more bog-standard high street brands.
-We are currently working on a list which we’ll share here very soon!
+We are currently working on a more definitive list which we’ll share here very soon!